Chocolate Ganache Drip Recipe

 The Easiest Recipe: Milk Chocolate and Heavy Cream

-Just because chocolate drip cakes are beautiful, doesn’t mean they have to be complicated.
+Just because chocolate drip cakes are beautiful doesn’t mean they have to be complicated.
 Let’s start by discussing the most basic part of a chocolate drip, the ingredients it’s made with!

 The best part of my chocolate ganache drip recipe is that it’s made with only two ingredients.

-All you need is a half cup of milk chocolate chips, and some heavy cream.
+All you need is half a cup of milk chocolate chips and some heavy cream.
 If you can’t find heavy cream in your grocery store, you can also use heavy whipping cream.

 Don’t worry if you’re not in the US!
 I’ve also included the metric measurements below.
 So no matter where you’re making this drip, you can use this recipe.